-4 The specification and format of the evidence and indicators are provided in the document "Evidències i indicadors recomanats per a l'acreditació de graus i màsters" (Recommended evidence and indicators for accreditation of Bachelor's degrees and Master's degrees) <http://www.aqu.cat/doc/doc_58718441_1.pdf> (Catalan version).
+1The specification and format of the evidence and indicators are provided in the document "Evidències i indicadors recomanats per a l'acreditació de graus i masters" (Recommended evidence and indicators for accreditation of Bachelor's degrees and Master's degrees) (Catalan version).
 The HEIs which provide each evidence are stated in parentheses.

-5 When these indicators do not apply to any faculty (because it does not participate in pre-enrolment, etc.), the indicators which allow the same features to be assessed should be provided, if possible.
+2 When these indicators do not apply to any faculty (because it does not participate in pre-enrolment, etc.), the indicators which allow the same features to be assessed should be provided, if possible.

-6 To be modified by the "Equivalent cut-off grade" when this grade is available at UNEIX or Winddat.
+3 To be modified by the "Equivalent cut-off grade" when this grade is available at UNEIX or EUC.